ndsev/zserio/README.md

 To be able to serialize data with zserio, you have to follow these basic steps:

+1. Download the runtimes and the zserio compiler from [Github Releases](https://github.com/ndsev/zserio/releases/latest)
-1. Set up your development environment with the zserio runtime
+2. Set up your development environment with the zserio runtime
-2. Write the schema definition
+3. Write the schema definition
-3. Compile the schema and generate code
+4. Compile the schema and generate code
-4. Serialize/deserialize using the generated code
+5. Serialize/deserialize using the generated code

 You can find the detailed quick start tutorial in their respective repositories:

 - [C++ Tutorial](https://github.com/ndsev/zserio-tutorial-cpp#zserio-c-quick-start-tutorial)
 - [JAVA tutorial](https://github.com/ndsev/zserio-tutorial-java#zserio-java-quick-start-tutorial)

 ## Features overview